 South (Hammam Al-Alil/Shura/Qayara)

-A DaeshDaily source said on Sunday that two PMF members were killed and another severely wounded when an IED exploded on their vehicle near Al-Jari village, west of Hatra city.
+A DaeshDaily source said on Thursday that two PMF members were killed and another wounded when an IED exploded on them near Al-Hashash village in the Tal Abta area.

 REPORTS FROM SYRIA